inet-framework/inet-showcases/docs/visualizer/routingtable/index.md

 The visualizer's parameters can be changed in the runtime environment, and the changes take effect immediately.
-Just select the
-<var>RoutingTableVisualizer</var> module, and the parameters are listed in the
+Just select the `RoutingTableVisualizer` module, and the parameters are listed in the inspector panel:
-inspector panel:

 <img class="screen" src="parameters.png">